cuos-dev/cuos-iac/SECURITY.md

 If you discover a security vulnerability, please report it to us privately.
 Do not create a public issue.

-Please email contact@simonwalz.de with the details of the vulnerability.
+Please email [https://simonwalz.de/?id=impressum](Simon Walz) with the details of the vulnerability.
 Include:

 - A description of the vulnerability
 - Steps to reproduce
 - Any relevant logs or screenshots